lkarper/dog-date-app/README.md

 ![A Howl](public/images/dog-date-screenshots/howl_view_2.png)
 ![A Howl](public/images/dog-date-screenshots/howl_view_3.png)

 Howls are essentially a message from a user that he or she is looking for playmates for his or her canine companion(s)!
 There are two types of Howls: "one-time" and "recurring" playdates.
 "One-time" playdates are requests for a playdate on a specific date.
 Users post a date, available time frames, and a proposed location, and then wait for other interested users to contact them.
-"Recurring" Howls, on the other hand, let users know that a user is generally available at certain times for a playdate (e.g. Saturdays from 11:00 am - 4:00 pm).
+"Recurring" Howls, on the other hand, let users know that a user is generally available at certain times for a playdate (e.g. Saturdays, 11:00 am - 4:00 pm).

 On the Howls page users can filter Howls by ZIP code, state, or the average rating of dogs in the Howl (more on ratings below), as well as by availability.